DevStatesSmp/a-PyQt6-Browser/README.md

 ## Installation

 To install the a-PyQt6-Browser, ensure you have Python 3.9 or later installed on your system.
-Then, clone the repository and install the required dependencies using pip:
+Then, clone the repository and install the required dependencies using pip and install PyQt6:

 ```bash
 git clone https://github.com/DevStatesSmp/a-PyQt6-Browser.git